Robert Foster (American football): Washington Football Team

 On October 22, 2020, Foster was signed off the Packers' practice squad by the Washington Football Team.

 Miami Dolphins

 On March 18, 2021, Foster was signed by the Dolphins.
-He was waived/injured on August 24, 2021, and placed on injured reserve.
-He was released on August 30.
+He was waived/injured on August 24, and placed on injured reserve.
+Foster was released by Miami on August 30.

 Dallas Cowboys

-On September 14, 2021, Foster was signed to the Dallas Cowboys practice squad.
+On September 14, 2021, Foster was signed to the Dallas Cowboys' practice squad.
 He signed a reserve/future contract with the Cowboys on January 18, 2022.
-He was waived on March 11, 2022.
+Foster was waived by Dallas on March 11.

 New York Giants

 On March 14, 2022, Foster was signed by the New York Giants.
-On August 19, 2022, Foster was placed on injured reserve with a hamstring injury.
-He was released on August 25.
-On October 10, 2022, he signed to the Giants practice squad.
-He was released on November 29.
+On August 19, Foster was placed on injured reserve with a hamstring injury.
+He was released by the team on August 25.
+On October 10, Foster was re-signed to the Giants' practice squad.
+He was released by New York again on November 29.

 Indianapolis Colts

 On December 13, 2022, the Indianapolis Colts signed Foster to their practice squad.
-He was released two days later on December 15, 2022.
+He was released by Indianapolis two days later on December 15.